Skip to main content

 Applying for multiple types of loans all at one time may also have a negative impact on your credit score.
 Try to avoid all other credit and loan applications during the time frame in which you’re preparing to purchase a home.

-How long does the preapproval/prequalification process take?
+How long does the conditional approval/prequalification process take?

 If you’re looking to purchase a home in Washington state, where competition among buyers is fierce, a prequalification letter only offers the benefit of a ballpark idea of how much home you can afford to purchase.